Striking boutique hotel features geometric glazed Façade and large steel architectural awning

-Currently in the final stages of fitout, the new boutique hotel at 65 Sussex Street features a unique steel atrium canopy, and a striking geometric façade.
+West Hotel is Australia’s first Curio Collection by Hilton hotel.
+This new boutique hotel features a unique steel atrium canopy and a striking geometric Façade.
 The building’s location – with an existing office building on the north side, and a heritage pub on the south – brings inherent complexities for the engineering team.
 Additional challenges arose due to the building’s extensive use of Dincel walls.

-The project is being delivered with an extremely tight timeframe- demanding significant expertise and responsiveness to ensure the building showcases high-quality aesthetics with structural integrity and functionality.
+The project was delivered with an extremely tight timeframe- demanding significant expertise and responsiveness to ensure the building showcases high-quality aesthetics with structural integrity and functionality.

 Client: GL Investments